 - z-scores and normal distribution

-- An introduction to statistical testing, including t-test, correlation, ANOVA and regression
+- An introduction to statistical testing, including t-tests and correlation

-The first assignment (quantitative assignment) has been designed to assess competence in test selection in relation to data evaluation, use of jamovi, and writing results in the formal style used in psychology.
-This will assess all learning outcomes, but with more emphasis on calculation and reporting statistics, use of statistical terminology and understanding key concepts of p-value, effect size and significance.
+This assignment has been designed to assess competence in test selection in relation to data evaluation, use of jamovi, and writing results in the formal style used in psychology.

 Formative assessment and feedback